 On the final page before saving the Card, you will see a section entitled "Who Can Access this Knowledge?"

 Select Public (no sign-in required).
 Anyone with the link can view the entire Card (including images and files), even if they are outside your Guru Team.

 Turning a Pre-existing Guru Card into a Public Card

-Open a Guru Card that you want to share with people outside of your Guru team
+Open a Guru Card that you want to share with people outside of your Guru team.

 Select Public (no sign-in required)

-Tracking what cards are currently Public:
+Viewing what Cards are currently Public

 Public Cards will NOT appear in a Guru search for those Guru users who do not have access to the Card via Collection or Board Permissions.

 📑 Related article